 We did this on purpose

 From the moment the idea of Swoogo took shape at a kitchen table in Rhode Island, our unique pricing model was a key part of our company mission—to empower anyone to bring people together.
 Everyone told our founder, Leonora Valvo, that there was no way she could offer unlimited registration and unlimited events for one yearly cost.
-But she proved them wrong and when we got a new CEO in 2020, he didn’t change a thing about the pricing model.
+But she proved them wrong, and when we got a new CEO in 2020, he didn’t change a thing about the pricing model.
+It’s just that great.

 Why did that yearly subscription matter so much?
-Because Leonora is an events prof. She knows the stress of trying to predict attendance and the cost of getting it wrong.
+Because Leonora is an event prof!
+She knows the stress of trying to predict attendance and the cost of getting it wrong.
 Swoogo was created by event profs, for event profs.
 And one of the most important solutions Leonora wanted to offer was the ability to have a truly stable event budget.
+Now, Chris has taken the reigns and our pricing model is going nowhere.

 Here’s how it works.
 You decide how big your events team is, you pay a yearly subscription, you throw as many events as you want, with as many attendees as you can get.